abouabra/42-ft_libft/README.md

 ## Final Note

-The `libft` library is a work in progress and will be updated with additional functions and improvements over time.
 If you have any suggestions or feedback, please feel free to open an issue or submit a pull request.